acbbullock/IO-Fortran-Library/README.md

 # IO Fortran Library

-The IO Fortran Library is a Fortran module `io_fortran_lib` which provides high level convenience routines for doing internal and external IO.
+The IO Fortran Library is a Fortran module `io_fortran_lib` which provides high level routines for doing internal and external IO.
 In particular, the module provides a handful of generic interfaces for performing string-based and array-based IO that are useful for recording program data, reading data into programs, and for writing formatted logs and output.
 To use `io_fortran_lib` with your [fpm](https://github.com/fortran-lang/fpm) project, add the following lines to your `fpm.toml` file and `use` the module in your program units to access the routines:

 ```toml
 [dependencies]